-Our final stop on the tour was at the Aviation Museum and the affable gentleman who showed us in suggested if we have trouble spotting the B52 Bomber we may need to get our eyes checked (probably uses that line on everyone, but no matter he raised a few laughs!)
+Our final stop on the tour was at the Aviation Museum and the affable gentleman who greeted us in the foyer, suggested if we have trouble spotting the B52 Bomber we may need to get our eyes checked.
+(He probably uses that line on everyone, but he raised a few laughs!)

 I was captivated by the display showing the amateur footage of the first air-raid in Darwin.
-Everyone appeared so relaxed moments before the air attack.
+Everyone appeared relaxed moments before the air attack.
 Darwin was bombed by 188 planes in two air raids, causing widespread damage including the Post Office, which took a direct hit killing 10 civilians who were working inside the building.
-One of the Japanese planes crashed on Melville Island (one of the Tiwi Islands. ) The remains of the plane are on display at the museum.
+A Japanese fighter plane crashed on Melville Island (one of the Tiwi Islands. ) The remains of the plane are on display at the museum.
 It’s pilot, Hajime Toyoshima was captured by a local Aboriginal man.

 During the tour Tony’s Aussie drawl crackles over the speakers, “Darwin was flattened three times,” he says.

 I didn’t know Darwin has been through so much.